clubajax/electron-demo/README.md

 storage for window position

 ### file-open-3
-This (will) shows how to reuse an existing window
+How to reuse an existing window
-Also add FILE TOO LARGE message
+Adds "file too large" message

 ### effects-1
 Add transparency to the main window
 Add draggable
-title in title bar
+Title in title bar